Get a really fresh perspective!

 You may sense that the embodied presence of meeting in person, in a fresh space that's distinct from your everyday life would suit you best.
 This could be through the containment and calm of meeting in a welcoming, private room (clean and tidy of course!), or the grounded, energising, and more spacious experience of walk and talk sessions in nature.
 You may simply prefer to meet people in the flesh and in private for personal conversations – a clearly important consideration.

 Some people prefer working with me outdoors, in keeping with the practical nature of CBT.
 If you find air and walking aids better thinking, concentration and energy, you're welcome to opt for walk and talk sessions in any of your appointments over the phone, online or when we meet in person.
-There are routes that take in quiet side streets and mini green spaces to and from all my rooms, and in the summer, Regents Park is a great place for uplifting sessions!

 Alternatively check phone and online sessions (current availability Mon - Fri)